 Then a lawyer appears at the bookstore with some news: her wealthy father has left her something in his will, along with a strange combination of half-siblings, grandnieces and grandnephews, and other relatives she’ll be meeting at the reading of the will, all just a few miles away from her in the vast city of LA.

-Nina doesn’t have time or a desire to become swallowed by all this new family drama (Thursdays are for reading only!), and she especially does not have time to become romantically involved with the warring quiz team “jock-trivia” expert Tom, no matter how handsome he looks or how many ways he finds to cleverly flatter her.
+Nina doesn’t have time or a desire to become swallowed by all this new family drama (Thursdays are for reading only).
+She especially does not have time to become romantically involved with the warring quiz team “jock-trivia” expert Tom, no matter how handsome he looks or how many ways he finds to flatter her cleverly.

 Perfect for fans of

 - Strange families